 The accurate start timer, large LCD, user-friendly UI, and sailing-specific features make this timepiece an excellent choice for sailors at a very affordable price.

 Now that we’ve got the more affordable models covered, it’s time to focus on the luxury brands.
 While most of the watches above are quite affordable, sailing watches were traditionally only made by luxury brands including Aquastar, Breitling, Tag Heuer, Omega, and Rolex, all known for watchmaking expertise, precision, and hefty price tags.

 Corum Admiral AC One 45 Tides

-Its CO 277 caliber movement, which was meticulously developed for years with the Astronomic Observatory of Geneva and the Hydrographic and Oceanographic Services of the French National Navy.
-According to experts, this CO 277 caliber is a unique movement that is specialized for tide indicator is what sets this watch model apart from the competition.
+Its CO 277 caliber movement was meticulously developed for years with the Astronomic Observatory of Geneva and the Hydrographic and Oceanographic Services of the French National Navy.
+This CO 277 caliber is a unique movement specialized for tide indicators, setting this watch model apart from the competition.

 This one has a distinct 45mm dodecagonal titanium case, a brushed titanium bezel, an anti-reflective sapphire crystal case, and a vulcanized rubber strap.

 What makes this model unique is the tides indicator: tide time and strength, lunar cycle, and strength of the currents/ height of the tides.

 The Rolex Oyster Perpetual Yacht-Master, a regatta watch, is one of the most popular luxury yacht watches out there.

 The brand boasts of being “the only chronograph in the world with a mechanical memory,” a watch for water sports and sailing.